arvinf/ha-integration-tago-shim/README.md

 :warning: **experimental** :warning:

 Allows TAGO integration to be used w/ legacy TAGO devices that only have an RS485 interface.
-Requires a TCP/IP to Modbus bridge.
+Requires a TCP/IP to Modbus bridge!